monroeco12/stock-portfolio/README.md

 # Configuration
 You can tailor the **algorithm.json** file located in the **Files** directory to align with your preferences before executing the program.
 Adjustments can be made for the following:
+1. Simulation Configuration:
+- Simulation: Set this to True if you want to enable simulation mode, or False to disable it.
+- Sim_Funds: Specify the initial amount of simulated funds available for trading.
+The default is 3000.
+2. Back-Testing Configuration:
+- Back_Test_Count: Set the number of backtests you want to perform for your trading strategy.
+The default is 10.
+- Research_Range_In_Days: Determine the number of days of historical data you want to use for research purposes.
+The default is 28.
+- Dataframe_Range_In_Years: Define the number of years of historical data you want to load into your dataframes.
+The default is 5.
+3. Research Loop Configuration:
+- Research_Loop_Minutes: Set the time interval (in minutes) for the research loop.
+The default is 0.0001 minutes, which is a very short interval.